carbon-io/carbond/docs/guide/application-structure.rst

    }
  }

-You then install the package dependencies like so
+You then install the package dependencies like so:

 ..  code-block:: sh